SolidifyDemo/GitBasics/Excercises/GitBasics.md

 ```

 Notes:
-To push branch to remote that does not exists in the remote repository we need to use '__-u__' or '__--set-upstream__' in the command:
+It is good practise to use '__-u__' or '__--set-upstream__' in the command when first time pushing a local branch to remote as it sets associations to the remote:
 ```
 git push -u origin branch-name
 ```